 Symptoms and Signs

 Intense shivering occurs initially, but it ceases below about 31° C, allowing body temperature to drop more precipitously.
 CNS dysfunction progresses as body temperature decreases; people do not sense the cold.
 Lethargy and clumsiness are followed by confusion, irritability, sometimes hallucinations, and eventually coma.
 Pupils may become unreactive.
 Respirations and heartbeat slow and ultimately cease.
 Initially, sinus bradycardia is followed by slow atrial fibrillation; the terminal rhythm is ventricular fibrillation or asystole.
-However, these rhythms are potentially less ominous than in normothermia.

 Patients who have been immersed in icy water for 1 h or (rarely) longer have sometimes been successfully rewarmed without permanent brain damage (see Prognosis), even when core temperatures were very low or when pupils were unreactive.
 Outcome is difficult to predict and cannot be based on the Glasgow Coma Scale.
 Grave prognostic markers include evidence of cell lysis (hyperkalemia > 10 mEq/L), intravascular thrombosis (fibrinogen < 50 mg/dL), and presence of a nonperfusing cardiac rhythm (ventricular fibrillation or asystole).
 For a given degree and duration of hypothermia, children are more likely to recover than adults.